sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 and tradition, and a burning hatred of goblins and orcs—these common threads unite all dwarves.

-**Gnome:** A constant hum of busy activity pervades the warrens and neighborhoods where gnomes form their close-knit communities.
+**Gnome (full health 50 | stronger power attack):** A constant hum of busy activity pervades the warrens and neighborhoods where gnomes form their close-knit communities.
 Louder sounds punctuate the hum: a crunch of grinding gears here, a minor explosion there, a yelp of surprise or triumph, and especially bursts of laughter.
 Gnomes take delight in life, enjoying every moment of invention, exploration, investigation, creation, and play.

-**Half-Elf:** Walking in two worlds but truly belonging to neither, half-elves combine what some say are the best qualities of their elf and human parents: human curiosity, invent iveness, and ambition tempered by the refined senses, love of nature, and artistic tastes of the elves.
+**Half-Elf (full health 50 | larger partial heal):** Walking in two worlds but truly belonging to neither, half-elves combine what some say are the best qualities of their elf and human parents: human curiosity, invent iveness, and ambition tempered by the refined senses, love of nature, and artistic tastes of the elves.
 Some half-elves live among humans, set apart by their emotional